ArkoSammy12/creeper-healing/README.md

 ```
 Specify the namespace (in this case `minecraft:`), then the name of the block.
 The blocks on the right are the blocks that will be used to heal the blocks on the left.

-  - `heal_on_flowing_water`: Change whether or not the mod should heal blocks where there is currently flowing water.
-Change between `true` and `false`.
-This setting is `true` by default.

-  - `heal_on_flowing_lava`: Change whether or not the mod should heal blocks where there is currently flowing lava.
-Change between `true` and `false`.
-This setting is `true` by default.

 **Note**: Attempting to set a delay to 0, a negative value, or a very small decimal value, will result in a value of 1 being used for that delay instead.

 ## Commands